60 Second Lemon Law Assessment™

 ❌ It does not always mean no portion of the fees ever come from the total money recovered

-There is a fundamental difference between paying a lawyer from the total winnings and paying as an out-of-pocket expense:
+Here is the breakdown of why paying a lawyer from the total winnings is fundamentally different than an out-of-pocket expense:

-Out-of-Pocket: The money comes from your existing assets—your savings, your paycheck, or a credit card.
-If you don’t have the money, you can’t hire/pay the lawyer.
+Out of Pocket: The money comes from your existing assets—your savings, your paycheck, or a credit card.
+If you don’t have the money, you can’t hire the lawyer.

 Portion of Recovery: The money comes from “new” money—the award the lawyer won for you.
 You are essentially sharing a piece of the “prize” rather than spending your own earnings/savings.